datahub-project/datahub/docs/rfc/active/access-control/access-control.md

 ### In Scope

 - Pluggable **Authentication** at GMS layer.
 - **Access Management** at GMS layer.
-(Roles, Policies, Role Mappings)
 - **Authorization** at GMS layer.

 #### API-based Role Management

-We aim to provide a rich API for defining privileges, roles, & role mappings.
-The default admin will be the `datahub` account.
+We aim to provide a rich API for defining access control policies.
+A default admin policy will be the `datahub` account.
+New users will be automatically assigned to a configurable "default" policy.

 ### Out of Scope

 #### UI-based Role Management

-Eventually, we aim to provide an in-app experience for defining policies, roles, and mappings between roles and users / groups.
+Eventually, we aim to provide an in-app experience for defining access policies.
 This, however, is not in scope of the first milestone deliverable.

 #### Support for Dynamic Local Username / Password Authentication

 Initially, we aim to support limited local username / password authentication driven by a configuration file provided to GMS.
-We will not support persisting users, hashed passwords, groups to a native store inside of DataHub (yet).
+We will not support persisting sessions, hashed passwords, groups to a native store inside DataHub (yet).

 #### Support for LDAP & AD Username / Password Authentication

-Though the APIs we are building *will* be amenable to supporting both Active Directory and LDAP authentication (discussed more below) we will not include implementation of these plugins as part of the scope of the initial RBAC impl, as we will use this as an opportunity to focus on getting the foundational aspects of access management right.
+Though the APIs we are building *will* be amenable to supporting both Active Directory and LDAP authentication (discussed more below) we will not include implementation of these plugins as part of the scope of the initial impl, as we will use this as an opportunity to focus on getting the foundational aspects of access management right.

 #### Modeling Domains in DataHub